By Timothy P. Murphy

 Even with the knowledge that our life span is increasing, many of us will encounter chronic or debilitating illness in our final years.
 While these medical challenges can change our lives dramatically in the physical sense, they can also wreak havoc in our financial lives if we haven’t taken the appropriate measures to safeguard our wealth.

-Nursing homes today can cost $90,000 per year or more, and a long-term stay can easily impoverish all but the wealthiest families.
+Nursing homes in California today can cost $100,000 per year or more, and a long-term stay can easily impoverish all but the wealthiest families.
 With proper planning, however, you can shelter assets and keep your family’s wealth intact.
 Keep in mind, that since there is no “one size fits all” solution, a careful analysis of your situation by a competent legal advisor is your best route for incapacity planning.